rm-asif-amin/rm-asif-amin.github.io/_news/announcement_12.md

 related_posts: false
 ---

 POC done for first project involving computer vision- Document Information Extraction.
-If successful, will allow users to signup with Birth Certificates instead of NIDs.
-Key Challenges- Birth Certificates not homogenous, are bilingual and only a hundred examples available!
+Will allow users to signup with Birth Certificates instead of NIDs.
+Key Challenges- Birth Certificates not homogenous, are bilingual and not enough data.